 What is the best furniture paint?

 We think the best furniture paint you can buy is the Rust-Oleum Chalked Furniture Paint.
-It requires no sanding or priming before use, it's available in a range of over 30 different colors and it's easy to apply and low-VOC.
+It requires no sanding or priming before use so it's great for all skill levels, it's available in nine different colors and it's easy to apply and low-VOC.

-However, if shabby chic isn't your thing, then a furniture pain with various finishes is the best way to get the look you want.
+However, if shabby chic isn't your thing or you want something more durable, then a furniture pain with various finishes is the best way to get the look you want.
 Rust-Oleum Painter's Touch Ultra Cover Paint comes in satin or gloss finishes, which are better suited to more contemporary or formal interior design styles.

 Rust-Oleum isn't the only option for durable, high-quality furniture paint, though.
 Read on to find out which other options we love for transforming old furniture, including top picks for spray paint fans, and an option for those looking for custom-color paints.